act-org/dls/README.md

 ### Load Fonts

+#### Montserrat

-The DLS uses [Montserrat](https://fonts.google.com/specimen/Montserrat) as the base font inside the default theme.
-To ensure that the browser has access to this font, it is recommended that you include the following font reference in the `head` of your React app:
+The `ACT` and `ACT_ET` themes assume that the [Montserrat](https://fonts.google.com/specimen/Montserrat) font is available in the browser.
+Therefore, it is recommended that you include the following font reference in the `head` of your React app:

 ```jsx
 ...